 I’ve decided that 2019 is going to be all about staying focused, prioritizing, eliminating the negative, decluttering and detoxifying.
 This includes detoxing my digital life.
 I find, that I’m well certain you do, that I am inundated in a digital delirium of apps, folders, files, messages, downloads, plug ins, bookmarks, links, notifications and emails that I haven’t gotten to, won’t ever get to and just need to clear the heck out of the way.
 But hey, I totally get it!
 We live in the age of FOMO and it’s difficult to not want to try and hoard everything little piece of knowledge away like a greedy little hamster.

 I’ve come to the realization that this is completely impossible.
 Nor do I want to do it any longer.
 And, you know what?
-It’s not good for business either.
+It’s not good for my mental health, sustainability or business either.

 Yes, 2018 has made me realize that I need to hunker down and focus on what I need to do and the best way to sharpen my skills around what I want to accomplish is by getting rid of a whole bunch of crap.
 Being a Jill of all trades after is not going to get the job done.
 Perhaps you feel the same way?
 After all with the plethora of choices out there it’s so easy to get side-winded.